OpenStreetMap: Editing software

-StreetComplete asking user a question.
-User filled in the answer.
-After tapping "OK" this answer will be added to an OpenStreetMap database.
+A StreetComplete question which has been answered by the user.
+After tapping "OK" this answer will be added to the OpenStreetMap database.

 The map data can be edited from a number of editing applications that provide aids including satellite and aerial imagery, street-level imagery, GPS traces, and photo and voice annotations.

 By default, the official OSM website directs contributors to the Web-based iD editor.
-Meta develops a fork of this editor, Rapid, that provides access to external datasets, including some derived from machine learning detections.
+Meta developed a fork of this editor, Rapid, that provides access to external datasets, including some derived from machine learning detections.
 For complex or large-scale changes, experienced users often turn to more powerful desktop editing applications such as JOSM and Potlatch.

 Several mobile applications also edit OSM.
 Go Map!! and Vespucci are the primary full-featured editors for iOS and Android, respectively.
 StreetComplete is an Android application designed for laypeople around a guided question-and-answer format.
 CoMaps, Every Door, Maps.me, Organic Maps, and OsmAnd include basic functionality for editing points of interest.

 Between 2018 and 2023, the top five editing tools by number of edits were JOSM, iD, StreetComplete, Rapid, and Potlatch.